 In the majority of cases, complaints can be resolved quickly and to everyone’s satisfaction.

 Our Complaints’ Officer has special responsibility for dealing with complaints.
-She will undertake an independent review on your behalf and provide you with a written response.
+They will undertake an independent review on your behalf and provide you with a written response.

 All complaints are dealt with through our internal complaints procedure.
 If you are dissatisfied with your final response, you can take your complaint to the Financial Ombudsman Service.